 Upload quality digital images for the review.
 Digital images should represent a sample of projects completed in at least two of the following foundations courses (or their equivalent): Drawing I, 2D Fundamentals, 3D Fundamentals.
 Two examples from each course will be reviewed, a minimum of four pieces.

 With each image include the:

-- project title
+- Assignment title

-- stated project goals
+- Stated project goals

-- project instructions
+- Project instructions

-With each image also include your reflection on the project with:
+With each image also include your reflection on the project including: